 The board of directors recognizes the need to maintain a high-quality board with members that have the necessary skills to carry out the board's functions.
-The board has identified attractive skill-sets to seek out such as accounting, finance, nonprofit governance, teaching, educational administration, marketing and community relations, and business.
-Board members also need to understand Robert's Rules of Order and how to participate as board members in a public charter school that is subject to North Carolina Open Meetings Laws and the North Carolina Public Records Act.
+The board has identified attractive skill-sets to seek out such as legal, accounting, finance, nonprofit governance, teaching, educational administration, marketing and community relations, business, and construction and building maintenance.
+Board members also need to understand Roberts Rules of Order and how to participate as board members in a public charter school that is subject to North Carolina Open Meetings Laws and the North Carolina Public Records Act.